zainibeats/truefa-py/dev-tools/README.md

 2. **Rust Development**: After modifying Rust code, use `build_rust.py` to rebuild the crypto library
 3. **Building for Testing**: Use `build.ps1` with appropriate options for quick development builds
 4. **Final Builds**: Use `build_package.py` for creating optimized release builds
-5. **Release Process**: Use the PowerShell scripts in `ez-release1` to create versioned releases
+5. **Testing**: Use appropriate test scripts based on your test environment (Docker, VM, local)

 ## Notes

 - For contributions or questions about these tools, please contact the project maintainers